Is OneTab open source?

 Saving takes one click and creates a snapshot of your current tab groups.
 Restoring also takes one click.
 It rebuilds those groups with the right names, colors, and tabs inside each group.
 OneTab cannot do that.

 The free tier gives you 10 snapshots, enough to test the workflow.
-Pro is a one-time $29 payment for unlimited snapshots, Google Drive backup, auto-save on close, and support for up to five Chrome profiles.
+Pro is a one-time $39 payment for unlimited snapshots, Google Drive backup, auto-save on close, and support for up to five Chrome profiles.
 No subscription.

-2. Session Buddy, for free session saving
+2. Session Buddy, for free local session saving

 The appeal is simple: Session Buddy is free and has been around for years.
 The limitation is that it thinks in windows, not tab groups.
 Restore a session and your tabs come back in the right windows, but tab group structure may be lost or only partly preserved.